How come no orgasm?

-I've been masturbating since as long as I can remember and I climax from rubbing my clitoris every time and usually as quickly as I want.
+I've been masturbating for as long as I can remember and I climax every time from rubbing my clitoris and usually as quickly as I want.
 I've had sex with 17 partners but I've never had an orgasm through intercourse.
 I've only had an orgasm once through oral sex.

-Why is it so difficult to climax when someone other than myself is pleasuring me and why can't I have vaginal orgasms?
+Why is it so difficult to climax when someone other than myself is pleasuring me?
+Why can't I have vaginal orgasms?

 If most of our partners have been teenagers, they have not had the time to gain the experience and understanding of a man who has been around a little longer.
 This is not a matter of the number of "scores," but rather the level of maturity and genuine concern for pleasuring a woman.
 It is both your responsibility to communicate your needs and your partner's obligation to fulfill them, and that takes time, patience and a genuine caring.

 Oral stimulation is typically the easiest way for a lot of women to orgasm, assuming the stimulation stays on target.
 Although some women will climax reliably with intercourse, orgasms during intercourse (vaginal stimulation) is difficult and, in fact, impossible for the majority of women.
 Yes, it is estimated that only about 35% of all women have ever had an orgasm during intercourse (with vaginal stimulation alone).
 While there are ways to increase the possibility of an orgasm during intercourse, you should not focus on this now.
 Your task is to find a patient and considerate partner who is willing to learn from you what will work, and with whom you can relax enough to allow it to happen.

 Robert W. Birch, Ph.D., is a retired sex therapist, now identifying himself as a sexologist and adult sexuality educator.
 He now devotes his time to writing educational and self-help books for adults.For more information visit: http://www.oralcaress.com/